 • Tickets to a movie premiere, including professional photos on the red carpet

-• Front-row seats and backstage passes for a popular concert or Broadway show
+• Front-row seats at a popular concert or Broadway show (plus merchandise or photo ops)

 • Signed instruments formerly owned by famous musicians

-• Tickets to a major entertainment awards show like the Oscars or Grammys
+• Tickets to an entertainment awards show like the Oscars or Grammys

 • Mani-pedis, facials, professional massages, and other spa treatments

-To find items your supporters want to win, consider sending out a survey about their preferences in sports and entertainment, especially what their dream experiences in those areas would be.
-It’s also useful to research what concerts, shows, and sporting events are coming up to ensure your offerings align with current trends.
+In addition to surveying your target audience, it’s useful to research what concerts, shows, and sporting events are coming up shortly after your auction to ensure your offerings align with current trends.

 Food and Beverage Live Auction Item Ideas